dylan-lang/dylan-tool/README.md

     This creates the ws.strings directory and
     ws.strings/workspace.json.

-1. Run `dylan-tool update` to download the active packages (strings in this case), install their dependencies, and create a registry with everything you need:
+1. Run `dylan-tool update` to download the active packages (the strings package in this case), install their dependencies, and create a registry with everything you need:

         $ cd ws.strings